CareerVillage/django-occupations/README.rst

 -------------
 - Update documentation
 - Add model relationships
+- Add slug fields for URLs
 - Add test coverage
 - Add management command to pull the latest SOC data
 - Add latest SOC data to version control and add a migration to populate data from SOC data
+- Add management command to update SOC Direct Match Titles
+- Decide how to handle when SOC *removes* certain occupations?
+Merge into others?
+Orphan them?
+Note the date they were deprecated?
 - Clean up some lingering references to edX that no longer make sense (this repo was set up using an edX-authored cookiecutter https://github.com/edx/edx-cookiecutters/tree/master/cookiecutter-django-app )

 Documentation
 -------------

 (TODO: Set up documentation)

+## Data Policy
+We use SOC 6-digit codes, but omit the hypen that SOC puts between the 2nd and 3rd digit

 License